canmom/vector/VECTOR-ch10.md

 What?

 But CERULEAN starts to laugh, a little ruefully.
-"Lay bear all my secrets, why don't you?" she says.
+"Lay bare all my secrets, why don't you?" she says.
 "How can you tell?"

 OPHANIM cackles.
 "Wouldn't you like to know?"
 Another one pipes up.
 "Intuition.
 A pattern in your radiation.
 You get used to this sort of thing, when you're fighting long enough."